Support for PhDs

 Make full use of our services from the start of your PhD.

-A PhD careers programme has now been added to the Research Training Programme in both FASS and FST.
-Students in other faculties can attend either programme.
+A PhD Careers Programme has now been added to the Research Training Programme in all Faculties.

 - Making the Most of LinkedIn